First Jan. 6 defendant pleads guilty to seditious conspiracy in Capitol attack

 The indictment details two months of communications between Rhodes and other Oath Keeper members, including James, in which “Rhodes outlined a plan to stop the lawful transfer of presidential power, including preparations for the use of force.”
 Rhodes has pleaded not guilty and said that members who entered the Capitol did so without his authorization.

-In the plea agreement, James agreed that Rhodes “instructed [him] and others to be prepared and called upon to … use lethal force if necessary” to keep Trump in office, according to Mehta.
+In the plea agreement, James agreed that Rhodes “instructed [him] and others to be prepared and called upon to … use lethal force if necessary” to keep Trump in office.

-Prosecutors said James was part of an Oath Keepers leadership group that rounded up participants for the planned insurrection.
+James admitted being part of an Oath Keepers leadership group that rounded up participants for the planned insurrection.
 “SE Region is creating a NATIONAL CALL TO ACTION FOR DC JAN 6TH,” James posted to the “leadership intel chat” on Dec.
 21, 2020.
-Ten days later, James wrote, “we have a....load of QRF [quick response force] on standby with an arsenal.”
+Ten days later, James wrote, “we have a....load of QRF [quick reaction force] on standby with an arsenal.”

 At about 2:30 p.m. on Jan, 6, 2021, prosecutors say, James and other Oath Keepers, outfitted in tactical vests, hard-knuckle gloves, goggles and other battle apparel, learned the Capitol had been breached and raced over in golf carts to join the fray.